VAT 69 Commando: History

 VAT 69, also known as Task Force, Charlie Force and Special Project Team, was founded in 1969 (hence the number 69) and is modelled on the British 22nd Special Air Service Regiment, as a small combat unit to counter the tactics and techniques of communist terrorists.
 The idea for an elite counter-terrorist paramilitary police unit was originally proposed the Minister of Home Affairs and Internal Security, The Honorable Allahyarham (late) Tun Dr Ismail to fight the communist insurgency.

 In October 1969, 1,600 officers and men from the Police Field Force (Pasukan Polis Hutan; PPH) applied for VAT 69 training of which 60 passed the basic commando training tests.
 A group of instructors from SAS were sent to Fort Kemar, Perak to supervise the training of the first 69 Commando recruits.
 Only 30 police officers managed to pass and they formed the first nucleus troop of 69 Commando Battalion.
 The official name for VAT 69 at that time was Pasukan Polis Hutan 69; PPH 69 (Police Field Force 69) and they were part of Police Field Force (now General Operations Force).

 In the 1970s, VAT 69 started its initial operations and was successfully deployed against the Malayan National Liberation Army (MNLA) during the Second Malayan Emergency.
 VAT 69 was responsible for neutralizing a significant number of MNLA guerrillas and seizing large amounts of weapons and equipment.
 VAT 69 cooperated closely with the Senoi Praaq Regiment, an exclusively Orang Asli police light infantry unit, in operations against pro-Communist ASAL groups, which were composed of Orang Asli sympathisers of the Malayan Communists.

 In 1977, three new squadrons were raised and trained by the New Zealand Special Air Service and a special course was conducted to train their own instructors.
 This expansion program was completed in 1980 and VAT 69 had fully equipped units with its own logistics department.

 In 1978, 65 officers and operators from VAT 69 were sent to Hua Hin, Thailand to be trained by instructors from the Parachuting Training Centre of Border Patrol Police, Royal Thai Police.
 The course lasted for a month and the trainee learned to jump via static line insertion.

 Merger in Pasukan Gerakan Khas

-On 20 October 1997, under then Prime Minister Mahathir Muhammad and then Inspector-General of Police Tan Sri Rahim Noor.; the Royal Malaysia Police re-organised VAT 69 and UTK under one unified special operations command known as Pasukan Gerakan Khas (PGK; Police SOCOM).
+On 20 October 1997, under then Prime Minister Mahathir Mohamad and then Inspector-General of Police Tan Sri Rahim Noor.; the Royal Malaysia Police re-organised VAT 69 and UTK under one unified special operations command known as Pasukan Gerakan Khas (PGK; Police SOCOM).
 Although amalgamated into one directorate, they are essentially still two separate entities operating in two distinct operational environments.